TySP-Dev/PacCrypt-Webapp/README.md

 ### Encryption and Decryption

+#### For text encryption/decryption:

-Select the encryption type (Basic or Advanced).
+-- Select the encryption type (Basic or Advanced).

-For text encryption/decryption:
+-- Choose whether to Encrypt or Decrypt.

-Enter text in the Input Text area.
+-- Enter text in the Input Text area.

-Choose whether to Encrypt or Decrypt.

-Enter a password (if using advanced encryption).
+-- Enter a password (if using advanced encryption).

+-- Click submit.

-For file encryption/decryption:
+#### For file encryption/decryption:

+-- Select encryption type **Advanced.**

+-- Choose whether to Encrypt or Decrypt.

-Upload a file.
+-- Upload a file.

-Enter a password for encryption/decryption.
+-- Enter a password for encryption/decryption.

-Click Encrypt or Decrypt.
+-- Click submit.

-### Password Generation
+### Password Generation:

 Click the Generate button to create a random password, then use the Copy button to copy it to your clipboard.

-### Pac-Man Game (Easter Egg)
+### Pac-Man Game (Easter Egg):

 Type the word "pacman" in the input box to unlock the Pac-Man game!

-### Contributing
+### Contributing:

 Feel free to open an issue or submit a pull request for improvements, bug fixes, or new features!